kocubinski/iavlite/v6/README.md

 mutated in the IAVL tree.
 Once the page cache reaches a memory threshold *or* a certain amount of time (blocks) has elapsed since the last flush, the checkpoint process starts and `hot` is flushed to disk.
-This involves swapping `hot` and `cold`, enumerating the nodes in the set, writing to disk and clearing the `dirty` bit.  `cold` is quickly emptied will `hot` slowly fills up.
+This involves swapping `hot` and `cold`, enumerating the nodes in the set, writing to disk and clearing the `dirty` bit.  `cold` is quickly emptied while `hot` slowly fills up.
 This double buffer strategy prevents the need to lock the page cache or pause the IAVL tree while checkpointing.

 Instead of IAVL traversal fetching nodes from a slice or other external data structure as a buffer pool, the pointers `node.leftNode` and `node.rightNode` just fetch directly from the managed memory.
 A node pool is maintained as a slice of pre-allocated `Node` structs.
-This is effectively the page cache and has the additional benefit of relieving GC thrashing.
+This is effectively the page cache and has the additional benefit of relieving GC pressure.
 Therefore, when fetching left or right nodes the following tasks must be performed: 1) fetch the node from the cache by reference, 2) compare node keys, then 3a) if equal set the `use` bit, or 3b) if unequal (page fault) fetch the node from disk then evict and replace a node in cache.